 Despite their tiny size, chia seeds are one of the most nutritious foods on the planet.
 They’re loaded with fiber, protein, omega-3 fatty acids and various micro-nutrients.
+They can be used to make pudding, they can be added to drinks and smoothie, but for me the best use for them is for my oatmeal.
+This Banana & Chia Seed Oatmeal is a very simple and easy breakfast option, it is quite filling not to mention healthy.

 A healthy and delicious breakfast cannot get easier than breakfast oatmeal.
 Simple and yet flexible enough to easily adjust to your toppings preference, not to mention it is really filling and packed with good health benefits.